intarchboard/draft-protocol-maintenance/draft-iab-protocol-maintenance.md

 implementers improve software quality throughout the protocol lifecycle.

-Stateless protocol endpoints might generate denial-of-service attacks if they respond with an error messages in response to every message that is received from an unauthenticated sender.
+Stateless protocol endpoints might generate denial-of-service attacks if they send an error messages in response to every message that is received from an unauthenticated sender.
 These implementations might need to silently discard these messages.

 ## Exclusion {#exclusion}